ProfessionalDevelopers/TR-CVC/README.md

 - Simple 16/32-step sequencer
 - Bad approxmiations of classic roland 808 and 909 sounds: Bass Drum, Snare, Low- Mid- and High-Toms, Clap, Cowbell, Hihat and Open Hihat, all done in code, no samples.
-- Can also load a sample kit.
+- Can also load an all-samples kit.
+- 808 and 909 kits include a single sample track for an external sound
 - Bassline instrument including filter and slide
 - Piano stabs!
 - Cycle between kits while playing